PoutineSyropErable/config_all/readme.md

 My name is François, I live in Québec, Canada.
 If you didn't get the Poutine au Sirop D'érable name joke, here it is.
 <details>
   <summary>Click to reveal spoiler</summary>
+So basically I wanted people to know I speak french, more precisly Canadian French but there's a running gag that those who put QC in their username didn't pass highschool.
+I mean, imagine if 10% had USA in their username...
+So I went and mixed all the local stereotypes.

-So basically, it's like an american called "Gun wielding bald Eagle", british->"Tea drinking coloniser", Australian->"Inverted Jailed Kangouroos".
+it's like an american called "Gun wielding bald Eagle", british->"Tea drinking coloniser", Australian->"Inverted Jailed Kangouroos".
 </details>

 <details>